 If you are lucky, then your phone will start up normally after the reset.

-In case the fix does not work, then you need to send the phone to Nokia care for service.
+In case the fix does not work, then you need to send the phone to Nokia care for flashing of stock firmware.

-Alternatively, you can try with a remote software flashing service which should cut down any chance of the issue being related to software.
+Alternatively, you can try with the remote software flashing service (paid) which should cut down any chance of the issue being related to software.